-• Small grants are between US\$5,000 and less than US\$50,000.
-The RIT expects small-grant projects under this call to be contracted and start implementation in July 2022 and close no later than November 2023.

-• Large grants are defined as greater than US\$50,000.
+- Small grants are between US\$5,000 and US\$50,000.
+The RIT expects small- grant projects under this call to be contracted and start implementation in November 2022 and close no later than November 2023. - Large grants are defined as greater than US\$50,000.
 Please note that the average grant in the CEPF Phase II investment period was US\$100,000.
 CEPF decides on the final amount to be awarded based on the scope of the conservation results expected to be achieved.
-CEPF expects large grants under this call to be contracted and start implementation from about August 2022 and close no later than November 2023.
+CEPF expects large grants under this call to be contracted and start implementation in November 2022 and close no later than November 2023.